-Except where specified as a Discretionary or Non-Complying Activity in Rules 15.2.3.3 and 15.2.3.4 any subdivision or development in any zone which complies with all of the Site and Zone Standards shall be a Controlled Activity.
+- Refer to Rule 15.2.18.2. - Except as provided for in (a) above and where specified as a Discretionary or Non-Complying Activity in Rules 15.2.3.3 and 15.2.3.4, any subdivision or development in any zone which complies with all of the Site and Zone Standards shall be a Controlled Activity.